livewire/livewire/docs/volt.md

 #### View Data

 When using class-based Volt components, the rendered view is the template present in the same file.
-If you need to pass data to the view, you may use the `with` method:
+If you need to pass additional data to the view each time it is rendered, you may use the `with` method:

 ```blade
 <?php